GFK Dubočica: Turmoil and revival (2014–present)

+In February 2019 Leskovac businessman and bus company Kanis owner, Dejan Savić was elected President of Dubočica, replacing Dušan Milutinović.
+Savić's personal financial contribution via major sponsorship through Kanis has greatly attributed to the fiscal stabilisation of Dubočica.
 In September 2019 President of Serbia Aleksandar Vučić announced the planned redevelopment of Dubočica's dilapidated stadium as part of a regional assistance program for the city of Leskovac.
-The new stadium will be built according to UEFA standards with a minimum capacity of 8,000, and is scheduled for completion by 2021.
+The new stadium would be built according to UEFA standards with a minimum capacity of 8,000, with scheduled completion by 2021.